QmelZ/hackustry/README.md

 # For older releases:

 v1: [QmelZ/Hackustry-v1](https://github.com/QmelZ/Hackustry-v1)

 v2: [QmelZ/Hackustry-v2](https://github.com/QmelZ/Hackustry-v2)

 # Features

 - Adds:
   - Nothing
-- Uses vanilla code to implement anything needed
+- Uses vanilla code to implement everything
 - Can be used without losing any data.
 (My testing, I am not responsible for any data lost.)

 # Special Thanks To